syncfusion-content/winui-docs/winui/TreeView/Data-Population.md

 ---
 # Data Population in WinUI TreeView

-[TreeView](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html) can be populated either with the data source by using a [ItemsSource](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_ItemsSource) property or by creating and adding the [TreeViewNode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.Engine.TreeViewNode.html) in hierarchical structure to [Nodes](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_Nodes) property.
+The [TreeView](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html) can be populated either with the data source by using a [ItemsSource](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_ItemsSource) property or by creating and adding the [TreeViewNode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.Engine.TreeViewNode.html) in hierarchical structure to [Nodes](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_Nodes) property.

 ## Populating Nodes by data binding - Bound Mode

-[Nodes](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_Nodes) can be populated in bound mode includes following steps.
+The [Nodes](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_Nodes) can be populated in bound mode using following steps.

    * Create hierarchical data model
    * Bind data model to treeview

-To update the collection changes in UI, it is necessary to define [NotificationSubscriptionMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_NotificationSubscriptionMode) to Treeview as CollectionChanged /PropertyChanged.
+To update the collection changes in UI, it is necessary to define [NotificationSubscriptionMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_NotificationSubscriptionMode) to Treeview as CollectionChanged/PropertyChanged.

-`NotificationSubscriptionMode` enum has following members:
+The `NotificationSubscriptionMode` enum has following members:

-   * CollectionChange - Updates its tree structure when child items collection gets changed.
+   * `CollectionChange` - Updates its tree structure when child items collection gets changed.
-   * PropertyChange - Updates its ChildItems when associated collection property gets changed.
+   * `PropertyChange` - Updates its ChildItems when associated collection property gets changed.
-   * None - It is a default mode and it doesn’t reflect collection/property changes in UI.
+   * `None` - It is a default mode and it doesn’t reflect collection/property changes in UI.

 To decide how to populate the nodes, it is necessary to set this `NodePopulationMode` API to Treeview.

 The [NodePopulationMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_NodePopulationMode) API has following enum values:

-   * OnDemand - Populates the child nodes only when parent nodes is expanded.
+   * `OnDemand` - Populates the child nodes only when parent nodes is expanded.
 It is the default value.
-   * Instant - Populates all the child nodes when Treeview control is initially loaded.
+   * `Instant` - Populates all the child nodes when Treeview control is initially loaded.

 ### Create Data Model for treeview